lucianohgo/lucianohgo.com/content/posts/takeaways-high-output-management.md

 discussion on track, with the subordinates bearing the brunt of working the issues*

-The manager have the role of a facilitator and avoid stepping in too much with the solutions.
+The manager has the role of a facilitator and avoids stepping in too much with the solutions.
 The focus is in keeping the discussion on track and keeping all of the attendees active and engaged.
-Make the right questions at the right times, but trust your directs to work on the issues.
+Make the right questions at the correct times, but trust your directs to work on the issues.

 ### Things to know before a meeting